 Students who wish to study music at the University of Ghana should note that their Music Department offers courses primarily in African music and offers few courses, if any, in western music.
-Therefore, music students should be prepared to study in a department which is well stocked with a range of African traditional music instruments.
+Therefore, music students should be prepared to study in a department which has a range of African traditional music instruments.